dessentialist/growth_model/refactor.md

-# Growth Model UI Refactoring Implementation Plan
+# Growth Model UI Full Restructuring Implementation Plan

 ## Overview
-This document outlines the complete refactoring of the Growth Model UI from Streamlit to Svelte, implementing all requested enhancements while maintaining the existing backend architecture.
-The implementation follows a Streamlit-first approach with Svelte-ready architecture, ensuring each phase delivers working functionality before migration.
+This document outlines the **FRONT-END ONLY** restructuring of the Growth Model UI to implement the new table-based input system as specified in `migration.md`.

+**CRITICAL: This is a UI-layer change only.
+The backend remains completely unchanged:**
+- **YAML scenario files**: Keep existing structure and format
+- **BPTK_Py integration**: No modifications to model logic
+- **Scenario validation**: Uses existing backend validation
+- **Data persistence**: Existing YAML read/write mechanisms preserved
+- **Model execution**: No changes to simulation engine

+The implementation follows a phased approach where each phase delivers working functionality before proceeding to the next, ensuring no fallback mechanisms or hardcoded defaults are used.
+All changes are purely presentational and user experience improvements.

 ## Core Principles
+- **FRONT-END ONLY**: All changes are UI-layer only; backend remains completely unchanged
 - **No Fallback Mechanisms**: All parameters must come from user inputs; no hardcoded defaults in the model
+- **Save Button Protection**: Tabs 1, 2, and 3 must have save buttons to prevent accidental parameter destruction
 - **Framework Agnostic Business Logic**: Business logic modules must be completely independent of UI framework
 - **Incremental Validation**: Each phase must be fully functional before proceeding to the next
 - **Zero Backend Changes**: All modifications are UI-layer only; BPTK_Py integration remains untouched
-- **Svelte-Ready Architecture**: Design patterns must translate directly to Svelte components
+- **Dynamic Table Generation**: Tables must update based on primary mapping changes without data loss
+- **YAML Compatibility**: Must generate and consume existing YAML scenario format without modification

 ## Architecture Guidelines

+### **FRONT-END ONLY IMPLEMENTATION**
+**This restructuring is purely a UI-layer change.
+The following backend components remain completely unchanged:**

+- **YAML Scenario Files**: Existing structure, format, and validation rules preserved
+- **BPTK_Py Integration**: Model logic, simulation engine, and execution unchanged
+- **Scenario Validation**: Backend validation rules and error handling unchanged
+- **Data Persistence**: YAML read/write mechanisms and file handling unchanged
+- **Model Execution**: Simulation parameters, agent behavior, and KPI calculation unchanged
+- **Backend APIs**: All existing backend functions and interfaces unchanged

+**What Changes:**
+- UI presentation and user interaction patterns
+- Data entry methods (from forms to tables)
+- Tab structure and navigation
+- Front-end state management and validation
+- User experience and workflow

+**What Stays the Same:**
+- All backend logic and model behavior
+- YAML file structure and format
+- Scenario validation rules
+- Model execution and results
+- File I/O and persistence

 ### Business Logic Separation
 - All business logic must be in `src/ui_logic/` modules